 My research interests are in the areas of gender and human sexuality, with a particular focus on investigating experiences of unwanted, coerced, and nonconsensual sex from the perspectives of both victims and perpetrators.

 I was the editor of the Wiley Handbook of Sex Therapy, and I served as Associate Editor of the Journal of Sex Research from 2013-2019.
-I was elected President of the Society for the Scientific Study of Sexuality for 2019-2021.
+I was elected and served as President of the Society for the Scientific Study of Sexuality for 2019-2021.

 I also am a Licensed Psychologist with an emphasis in sex therapy and feminist, constructivist, and solution-focused approaches to therapy.
 I will not be accepting new doctoral students for Fall 2023.